watchly/docs/docs/interface.md

 <div class="axi-header">
-  <h1>Axiom Interface</h1>
+  <h1>Interface</h1>
 </div>

 This page describes the major components of the Axiom Interface.

-The [overview](index.md) of the entire Infrastructure is displayed in the table list below with description of each infrastructure feature.
+The [overview](index.md) of the entire interface is displayed in the table list below with description of each element.

 ---